Who are they?

 Bonas MacFarlane staff

-‘They strike the perfect balance of friendliness, efficiency and professionalism and are always willing to go the extra mile,’ one tutor told us about BM staff, reflecting the views of most.
-Meanwhile, parents praise the ‘unpushy,’ ‘highly professional’ and ‘responsive’ team, whom they also refer to as ‘really friendly.’
+‘They strike the perfect balance of friendliness, efficiency and professionalism and are always willing to go the extra mile,’ a tutor told us, while parents praise the ‘unpushy,’ ‘highly professional’ and ‘responsive’ team, whom they also refer to as ‘really friendly.’

 Mentoring – which can be weekly or residential - has three goals (academic, pastoral and extra-curricular), with the mentor working with the whole family, often overseas.
 ‘It’s unusual to find a teenager who is so intrinsically driven that they get the maximum out of their school, with no extra help,’ explains Charles.
 ‘So our mentoring programme involves a detailed assessment, then focuses on confidence building, enhancing study skills and the pupil's approach to learning and guiding the student to ensure his or her goals are achieved.’
 Often, he says, parents approach them for tutoring, but realise their child will benefit more from mentoring.

-Established in 1998 by Charles, this is the seriously upper crust of the consultancy and tutoring industry, blended, kneaded and done to a crisp according to the precise educational recipe for your privileged progeny.
-Tutors – of whom there’s a core team of around 50 - all come by recommendation and are then selected by interview and a proven track record.
-‘Some are people we’ve tutored ourselves,’ says Charles, who points out that they’re now on their second and third generation of tutees.
-Parents can’t seem to praise them enough.
+Established in 1998 by Charles, this is the upper crust of the consultancy and tutoring industry, blended, kneaded and done to a crisp according to the precise educational recipe for your privileged progeny.
+Tutors –a core team of around 50 - all come by recommendation and are then selected by interview and a proven track record.
+‘Some are people we’ve tutored ourselves,’ says Charles.
 ‘We have liked and been impressed with every tutor BM has supplied.
 It is very pleasant to have them in the house.
-They have been kind, intelligent, helpful and punctual and they have all been positive and encouraging to my children,’ says one.
+They have been kind, intelligent, helpful and punctual and they have all been positive and encouraging to my children,’ said one parent.

-Nearly all teaching is done in pupils’ homes, and the first session is considered an assessment.
-‘By the end of it, we should be clear about the tutoring objectives,’ says Charles.
+Tutoring mainly in student’s home, with the first session considered an assessment.
+‘By the end, we should be clear about the tutoring objectives,’ says Charles.
 BM keeps in close touch with their select tutorial stable – which includes an eclectic mix of ex or current opera singers, city types, doctors, writers, actors and even teachers, many from top schools and with lots of impressive experience – the common denominator being an enjoyment of teaching one-to-one and watching the startling improvements this can make.
 Very little active recruitment of clients or tutors happens – it’s mostly word of mouth, and many stay with BM for years on end.
 Tutors put in monthly reports, are regularly coffeed and lunched.
-And – if the relationship between Mr AN Tutor and Tarquin doesn’t work out? – ‘the customer’s always right’.
-‘It happens, although rarely,’ says Charles.
 Clients can expect to hear from BM directly after the first tutorial and regular follow-ups after that.
-‘If a tutor wants to see us, we’ll make sure that happens within 48 hours,’ says Charles.

 Right at the top end, as you’d expect, although a substantial proportion of the hefty fee may well be travel if the tutor for Tarquina happens to teach in Fulham and you live in Weybridge.
-Standard hourly rate ranges from £70 to £90, depending on the tutor’s experience, and there’s a daily rate of £300 based on a minimum of five hours of tuition, spread over the day.
+Standard hourly rate ranges from £75 to £120, depending on the tutor’s experience, and there’s a daily rate of £300 based on a minimum of five hours of tuition, spread over the day.
 Tutors remit a percentage to BM, size dependent on circs.
 No contract and there’s a one-off arrangement fee of £192.
-Where an assignment is complicated and requires a client visit to make an assessment, a discretionary fee of £450 may be charged.
+Where an assignment is complicated and requires a client visit to make an assessment, a discretionary fee of £480 may be charged.
 ‘Yes, it’s expensive, but like most things, you get what you pay for,’ one parent summed up.
-Unwilling to divulge its commission rates which apparently ‘vary and are complex’.

 Bonas MacFarlane say